rmh2009/flowmq/README.md

 - Support for message delivery to multiple consumers based on round-robin.
 - Support message consumption from consumer.
 - Strong consensus guarantee based on Raft Algorithm.
+- Support for multiple message partitions.

 More features to be implemented:
-- Support for multiple message queues.
-- Support for partitioning within a message queue.
+- Support for queue name level abstraction
-- Improve multithread performance
 - Benchmark tools

 The implementation uses boost Asio library for network communication and async executions.